AzureOps/CodeLabs-GameDev-6-Azure/README.md

 For the purpose of this lab we use a popular Unity Tanks! tutorial game available from Unity3D Web site.
 Tanks! is a very nice [multiplayer game example](http://unity3d.com/learn/tutorials/projects/tanks-tutorial).
 In this code lab you’ll learn how to modify this game to add Azure functionality to the game.
 At any moment you can access any step of this tutorial in code.
 Simply look at the project folder

-- StepComplete folder contains complete code of the game
+- TaskComplete folder contains complete code of the game
-- Step3_AddedGameScore source of the game with game score added
+- TaskGameScore source of the game with game score added

 ![Tanks Game](Images/tanks-game.png?raw=true "Tanks Game")